Sindisil/lned/README.md

 My hope is that lned will actually become a useful development tool, though I suspect that the line-based nature will put an upper bound on how productive it will feel.
-Perhaps, if I'm still interested, I will then move on to writing a screen based editor.
+Perhaps, if I'm still interested, I will then move on to writing a screen based editor, or I if my editor implemtation itch has been scratched , I may instead go back to using some other editor .